USDA-ARS-NWRC/smrf/docs/input_data.rst

 ==========

-To generate all the input forcing data required to run iSnobal, the following measured or derived variables are needed:
+To generate all the input forcing data required to run iSnobal, the following measured or derived variables are needed

 * Air temperature
 * Vapor pressure
 * Precipitation